More People Prefer to Work for a Male Boss

 “Americans are still more likely to say they would prefer a male boss (33%) to a female boss (20%) in a new job, although 46% say it doesn't make a difference to them.
 While women are more likely than men to say they would prefer a female boss, they are still more likely to say they would prefer a male boss overall.”

-The above may suggest that not having worked for a woman before may be a factor in how respondents replied.
-However, it might also be that workers, in general, feel men have more power and influence in the working world and, therefore, may be in a better position to offer advancement.
+The above may suggest that not having worked for a woman before may be a factor in how respondents replied, and it might also be that workers, in general, feel men have more power and influence in the working world and therefore in a better position to offer advancement.

 What Can Be Learned From This Data